Baby Registry Checklist: The Complete Checklist For New Parents

 How To Decide What To Put On Your Baby Registry

 While every new parent needs things like diapers, onesies, and a crib, there are still a lot of decisions to make within those baby basics.
-So, before we give you our baby registry checklist, we’ve got six questions.
+So, before we give you our baby registry checklist, we’ve got seven questions.

 These questions will help you personalize what goes on your baby registry and sift through brands, styles, and sizes to choose just the right thing for your baby.